-We use a sample of 20 simulated clusters from the high resolution and non-radiative resimulations of massive systems presented in Vazza et al. (2010).
-In this set of simulations, Adaptive Mesh Refinement in the ENZO 1.5 code (Norman et al. 2007) have been tailored to achieve high resolution in the innermost regions of clusters (following the raise of gas and DM overdensity), and also in the outermost cluster regions, following the sharp fluctuations of the velocity field, associated with shocks and turbulent motions in the ICM3.
+We use a sample of 20 simulated clusters from the highresolution and non-radiative (NR) resimulations of massive systems presented in Vazza et al. (2010).
+In this set of simulations, adaptive mesh refinement in the ENZO 1.5 code (Norman et al. 2007) has been tailored to achieve high resolution in the innermost regions of clusters (following the increase in gas and DM overdensity), and also in the outermost cluster regions, following the sharp fluctuations of the velocity field, associated with shocks and turbulent motions in the ICM.
 For a detailed presentation of the statistical properties of the thermal gas (and of turbulent motions) in these simulated systems we refer the reader to Vazza et al. (2010, 2011a).